stephaneVercouillieBMID/slate/source/sharedata.html.md

 **basic** | Allowed | Allowed
 **advanced** | Allowed | Allowed

-Next to the security levels, your application can also request additional security data to determine the context in which the transactions have been executed.
-The security data elements can, alone or in combination with each other, indicate a given risk exposure.
+Next to the security levels, your application SHALL also request additional security data to determine the context in which the transactions have been executed.
+The security data elements, alone or in combination with each other, indicate a given risk exposure.
 By providing these elements, itsme® allows you to detect fraud attempts or effective fraudulent transactions.
-The security data elements that can be used to associate a risk exposure to a specific transaction are available in the section [Capturing claims from the userInfo Endpoint](#SecurityDataElements).
+The security data elements that SHALL be used to associate a risk exposure to a specific transaction are available in the section [Capturing claims from the userInfo Endpoint](#SecurityDataElements).

 <a name="RequestObjectByValue"></a>